Colombia - South America

 • Keep evenings flexible

-A stronger first route in Cali usually means one named anchor like San Antonio plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Cali usually means one named anchor like Iglesia de San Antonio plus a nearby district block in Cali city center, Cali main arrival area, and Cali evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for San Antonio dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for La Topa Tolondra and let the rest of the route stay compact.

 Evenings in Cali are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.